ddeereAMCHS/2031-Recursion-Methods/README.md

 - Create a method that takes an integer n as input and calculates the n-th number in the Fibonacci sequence
   - fib(n) = fib(n-1) + fib(n-2)
   - You need to figure out what your base case should be
-- Create an isOdd method that takes an integer n as input and returns `true` or `false` based on whether n is odd or not (calculate this recursively, no modulus)
+- Create an isOdd method that takes an integer n as input and returns `true` or `false` based on whether n is odd or not
+  - You must calculate this recursively, no modulus
 - Inside the main method
   - Prompt the user for a number and call the factorial method with that number as a parameter
   - Prompt the user for a number and call the fibonacci method with that number as a parameter